-In the BlueConic connection page, the logos in the top left display the connection status.
-A new connection will start up with a gray arrow, as it still needs to be configured:
+In the BlueConic connection page, the logos in the top left corner display the connection status.
+A new connection starts with a gray arrow, because it still needs to be configured:

 The connection is configured in two steps, available as clickable tabs on the left-hand side:

 Set up and run

 The first order of business is to set up a communication channel between BlueConic and Google Ads Customer Match.
 To do this, click the Connect with Google Ads button.
 In the popup that appears, log in and allow BlueConic to manage your Google Ads campaigns.

 Data exchange shows you the total number of unique profiles that have been imported or exported via the connection.
 Note that this shows the number of unique profiles available for export.
 However, based on limitations set by the Google Customer Match platform, some profiles may not be exported.
 Also, if the same profile is exported multiple times, it is counted as 1.

 This completes the initial configuration; BlueConic and Google Ads Customer Match will now be able to connect.